0x48piraj/fadblock/README.md

 The upcoming version will utilize a custom `MutationObserver` with polyfill to ensure **compatibility with older browsers**.
 This was the initial reason for not implementing `MO` from the start.

-The next version will expand onto **YouTube Music** :tada:, will have a **blocked-ads counter** while including other niche features as well as proposed bugfixes :rocket:.
+The next version will expand onto **YouTube Music** :tada:, will have a **"Blocked Ads" Counter** while including other niche features as well as proposed bugfixes :rocket:.

-As this project has demanded a substantial amount of time, the repository will transition to an _open-core model for ongoing maintenance and updates_ :sparkles:.
+As this project has demanded a substantial amount of time, the repository will transition to an _open-core model for ongoing maintenance and updates_.

+**Note:** Some people are getting confused about the new permissions as well as the access to `extensionpay.com`.
+The storage permission is for counting the "Blocked YouTube Ads" and ExtensionPay is a payment processor integrated with [Stripe](https://stripe.com/en-in) for obtaining a lifetime license after an initial free trial period.

+> I genuinely hope you all can appreciate the immense amount of time and effort it requires to sustain a project like this all the while YouTube keeps changing the rules, trying to shut-out everything.
+All this coupled with working >80 hours/week on my own thing (not FadBlock).
+If you're not satisfied with the decision where you have to pay a one-time contribution as a gesture for "_job well done and keep at it_", you still have the option to manually roll back to version 1.3.
+I won't remove it; it just won't receive further updates.
+I believe that's a fair compromise.

 ## Features